ctrueden/ctrueden.github.io/_pages/dungeonopoly.md

 ### Politics

 Like normal Monopoly, Dungeonopoly can become very political.
 For example, a four player game can easily degenerate into a two on two game.
 When that happens, it not always clear what's allowed and what's not.
 Can you choose to waive the rent on one of your properties?
 What about reduce it?
 One way to cut down on the politics is to institute strict rules, so that rent must always be paid, and money and property cannot be given or traded to other players except at listed value.
-However, this strictness can cause problems as well, since part of the value of a trade is not represented in its listed price (for example, obtaining the third property in a set to form a monopoly is clearly more valuable than obtaining the same property without possessing the other two matching ones).
+However, this strictness can cause problems as well, since part of the value of a trade is not represented in its listed price; for example, obtaining the third property in a set to form a monopoly is clearly more valuable than obtaining the same property without possessing the other two matching ones.

 ### Team rules